darwins-challenge/fly-me-to-the-moon/manuscript/Levenshtein-Distance.md

  `u` | 2 | 2   | 2   | 3   | 4   | 5   | 6
  `l` | 3 | 3   | 3   | 3   | 4   | 5   | 6
  `k` | 4 | 4   | 4   | 4   | 4   | 5   | 6

+## Implementations
+Implement the different algorithms discussed in this chapter to determine the Levenshtein distance.

 [levenshtein]: https://en.wikipedia.org/wiki/Levenshtein_distance